bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-06-21-newsletter.md

   failure (see [Newsletter #286][news286 btcd]).
-By always storing and using transaction versions using unsigned integers, it is hoped that any future Bitcoin implementations based on reading Bitcoin Core's code will use the correct type.
+By always storing and using transaction versions using unsigned integers, it is hoped that any future Bitcoin implementations based on reading Bitcoin Core's code will use the correct type. {% assign timestamp="50:11" %}

 - [Eclair #2867][] defines a new type of `EncodedNodeId` to be assigned for mobile wallets in a [blinded path][topic rv routing].
-This allows a wallet provider to be notified that the next node is a mobile device, enabling them to account for mobile-specific conditions.
+This allows a wallet provider to be notified that the next node is a mobile device, enabling them to account for mobile-specific conditions. {% assign timestamp="52:04" %}

-- [LND #8730][] introduces a RPC command `lncli wallet estimatefee` which receives a confirmation target as input and returns a [fee estimation][topic fee estimation] for on-chain transactions in both sat/kw (satoshis per kilo-weight unit) and sat/vbyte.
+- [LND #8730][] introduces a RPC command `lncli wallet estimatefee` which receives a confirmation target as input and returns a [fee estimation][topic fee estimation] for on-chain transactions in both sat/kw (satoshis per kilo-weight unit) and sat/vbyte. {% assign timestamp="52:33" %}

 - [LDK #3098][] updates LDK's Rapid Gossip Sync (RGS) to v2, which extends v1 by adding additional fields in the serialized structure.
 These new fields include a byte indicating the number of default node features, an array of node features, and supplemental feature or socket address information following each node public key.
-This update is distinct from the proposed [BOLT7][] gossip update similarly referred to as gossip v2.
+This update is distinct from the proposed [BOLT7][] gossip update similarly referred to as gossip v2. {% assign timestamp="28:14" %}

 - [LDK #3078][] adds support for asynchronous payment of [BOLT12][topic offers] invoices by generating an `InvoiceReceived` event upon reception if the configuration option `manually_handle_bolt12_invoices` is set.
 A new command `send_payment_for_bolt12_invoice` is exposed on `ChannelManager` to pay the invoice.
-This can allow code to evaluate an invoice before deciding whether to pay or reject it.
+This can allow code to evaluate an invoice before deciding whether to pay or reject it. {% assign timestamp="32:35" %}

-- [LDK #3082][] introduces BOLT12 static invoice (reusable payment request) support by adding an encoding and parsing interface, and builder methods to construct a BOLT12 static invoice as a response to `InvoiceRequest` from an [offer][topic offers].
+- [LDK #3082][] introduces BOLT12 static invoice (reusable payment request) support by adding an encoding and parsing interface, and builder methods to construct a BOLT12 static invoice as a response to `InvoiceRequest` from an [offer][topic offers]. {% assign timestamp="33:53" %}

 - [LDK #3103][] begins using a performance scorer in benchmarks based on frequent [probes][topic payment probes] of actual payment paths.
-The hope is that this results in more realistic benchmarks.
+The hope is that this results in more realistic benchmarks. {% assign timestamp="35:18" %}

 - [LDK #3037][] begins force closing channels if their feerate is stale and too low.
 LDK continuously keeps track of the lowest acceptable